How to Choose Strength Equipment for Your Gym

 A major benefit to using selectorized equipment includes its ease of use.
 The desired weight is selected by inserting a pin into the weight stack; this makes it easy to adjust weight during a workout without having to get up.
 One downside is that selectorized machines have a maximum weight limit, causing some users to outgrow the machine.

 Plate loaded strength machines require the same round plates that are used on barbells.
-Plate loaded equipment generally has a higher maximum weight limit, so they are ideal for those who lift heavy.
-On the flip side, plate loaded equipment can use smaller weights than what can be found on selectorized machines, typically, making these machines appealing to light lifters as well.
+Plate loaded equipment generally has a higher maximum weight limit, so it is ideal for those who lift heavy.
+On the flip side, plate loaded equipment can be used with smaller weights than what can typically be found on selectorized machines, making these machines appealing to light lifters as well.
 However, the exerciser must load all of the weight plates on and off of the machine, which can disrupt their workout.

 Did you know?
 Conventional equipment, such as benches, free weights, machines, and suspension equipment, dominate the strength training landscape.